How To Deal With Stress

 As people learn the routine, they can start performing progressive relaxation without these instructions.

-Some people find that working in a quiet atmosphere makes it easier for them to focus on the sensations in their muscles, promoting deeper relaxation.
+Some people find that working in a quiet atmosphere makes it easier for them to focus on the sensations in their muscles, promoting more profound relaxation.

 To use it, you will identify different groups of muscles that you will tense and then relax.